Outhouse near cabin

 Directions

-From Deer Lodge, travel south on Interstate 90 for about 11 miles to Racetrack exit 195.
+From Deer Lodge, travel south on Interstate 90 for about 11 miles to the Racetrack exit 195.
 Turn west and drive about 1 mile, then turn south and continue less than a mile to Forest Service Road 160.
-Turn west onto FS Road 169 and continue about 16 miles.
-Racetrack Cabin will be on your left.
-High clearance 4x4 vehicle required; allow at least 30 minutes for the last 4 miles.
-In winter, road is not plowed and requires over-snow travel 6-14 miles from end of plowed road.
+Turn west onto Road 169 and continue about 16 miles.
+Allow at least 30 minutes to travel the last 4 miles due to extremely rough road conditions.

 Amenities